 Benefits issued to qualifying low-income individuals to supplement their ability to purchase food.
-Source: U.S. Bureau of Economic Analysis Personal Current Transfer Receipts Data, 2020.
+Source: U.S. Bureau of Economic Analysis Personal Current Transfer Receipts Data, 2021.
 Counties are an integral part of the federal-statelocal partnership in service delivery.
 Across the nation, counties administer federal resources and funds to combat food insecurity.
 Whether a federal program is state or county-administered varies by program and state.

-In county-administered states, states generally offer significant authority and much-needed flexibility to county administrative offices.
+In the ten county-administered states covering one-third of SNAP recipients, states generally offer significant authority and much-needed flexibility to county administrative offices.
 Because of the flexibility granted within SNAP, county administration varies from state to state.

-Although counties are granted significant authority and flexibility, we must still comply with certain federal and state mandates (such as who is elegible for SNAP and the amount of benefits and services a family can receive), which creates a complex implementation system.
+Ten states delegate SNAP administration to county agencies.
+Although counties are granted significant authority and flexibility, we must still comply with certain federal and state mandates (such as who is eligible for SNAP and the amount of benefits and services a family can receive), which creates a complex implementation system.

-More than

 41 MILLION

-low-income Americans received assistance from the Supplemental Nutrition Assistance Program (SNAP) in FY 2021 In county-administered states, county administrative offices are generally granted significant authority and much-needed flexibility over program implementation.
+Iow-income Americans received assistance from the Supplemental Nutrition Assistance Program (SNAP) in FY 2021 In county-administered states, county administrative offices are generally granted significant authority and much-needed flexibility over program implementation.
 Counties in these states contribute significant local funds for the administrative and supplemental costs and cover 32 percent of our nation's SNAP recipients.
 Each year, counties invest \$62.8 billion in safety net services, including SNAP, for millions of residents, providing critical support for moving individuals, children and families out of poverty and improving immediate and long-term health and wellbeing.

 SNAP is a federal public assistance program offering nutrition support to eligible low-income individuals and families.
-Although SNAP is primarily a partnership between the federal government and states,

-TEN STATES DELEGATE SNAP ADMINISTRATION TO COUNTY AGENCIES. \

-\States with county-administered SNAP programs include California, Colorado, Minnesota, New Jersey, New York, North Carolina, North Dakota, Ohio, Virginia and Wisconsin.

-TEMPORARY ASSISTANCE FOR NEEDY FAMILIES (TANF) - STATE, LOCAL AND FEDERAL EXPENDITURES
+Although SNAP is primarily a partnership between the federal government and states, TEN STATES DELEGATE SNAP ADMINISTRATION TO COUNTY AGENCIES. \ \States with county-administered SNAP programs include California, Colorado, Minnesota, New Jersey, New York, North Carolina, North Dakota, Ohio, Virginia and Wisconsin .
+TEMPORARY ASSISTANCE FOR NEEDY FAMILIES (TANF) -STATE, LOCAL AND FEDERAL EXPENDITURES

 Total Temporary Assistance for Needy Families (TANF) federal expenditures plus state and local "maintenance of effort" (MOE) contributions.

-Source: U.S. Department of Health and Human Services (HHS).
+Source: U.S. Department of Health and Human Services (HHS), 2021 data.
 National TANF expenditures cover a range of programs, including basic assistance, childcare, work-related support and refundable tax credits.